dat-labs/dat-api-sdk/docs/ConnectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_connection_connections_post**
-> ConnectionResponse create_connection_connections_post(connection_post_request)
+> ConnectionResponse create_connection_connections_post(workspace_id, connection_post_request)

 Create Connection

-Creates a new connection.
-Args:     payload: The request payload containing the connection details.
-Returns:     The created connection.
+Creates a new connection within a specific workspace.
+Args:     payload (ConnectionPostRequest): The request payload containing the connection details.     db (Session): The database session.     workspace_id (str): The ID of the workspace to which the connection will belong.
+Returns:     ConnectionResponse: The created connection.
 Raises:     HTTPException: If the operation is forbidden or an error occurs.

 ### Example